 1. As simple as choosing one shade

-The starting point for your bathroom color scheme can be as simple as applying your favorite color to one thing, in this case your bath, as the paint expert, Annie Sloan, explains below:
+The starting point for your bathroom color scheme can be as simple as gathering bathroom paint ideas and applying your favorite color to one thing, in this case your bath, as the paint expert, Annie Sloan, explains below:

 ‘What better way to bring unexpected color into your home than the often unloved bathtub?
 The bathroom can often be overlooked in a house scheme, with bright white tiles and ageing grouting considered ‘normal’.
 But make this the year you makeover your bathroom with the same love and affection poured into other spaces.
 The bath is a great place to start – choose a bold chalk paint color on the outside – and seal with chalk paint lacquer for water resistance.’